 Should a Judge prepare his Draft Judgment in the blind?
-Should the Judge have the benefit of reading through what his Brothers have already thought and nearly concluded?
+Should Judges have the benefit of reading through what Brothers have already thought and nearly concluded?
 Hon’ble Justice M.B.
 Lokur’s ‘Recusal Order’ is an 8 on 10.
 He surely has a penchant for mathematics and chess (En Passant).
 I only wish he had not bothered to have read through what others had had to say.

-Calling Hon’ble Justice Bhagwati ‘inexplicable’, to however a limited extent; Identifying the minority-majority battle in the Bharti Judgment are all furthers evidences of the fact that Hon’ble Justice Madan Bhimrao Lokur is no less than a Napoleon guarding the ‘fragile bastion’ of an Independent Judiciary.
+Calling Hon’ble Justice Bhagwati ‘inexplicable’, to however a limited extent; Identifying the Minority-Majority battle in the Bharti Judgment are all furthers evidences of the fact, Hon’ble Justice Madan Bhimrao Lokur is no less than a Napoleon guarding the ‘fragile bastion’ of an Independent Judiciary.

 “The debate cannot be reduced to the acceptance of an unconstitutional but popular decision versus a constitutional but unpopular decision.”

-Thank you Lokur Saab for terming it the “The Last Word Principle”.
+Thank you Lokur Saab for terming it: “The Last Word Principle”.

 Judgment Rating: 7.5/10.